 For assistance with accessibility on any TPWD documents, please contact firstname.lastname@example.org

 Prepared by Tom Lang and Robert Mauk

 District 2-E, Wichita Falls, Texas

-This is the authors' summary from a 26-page report.
+This is the authors' summary from a 12-page report.
 For a copy of the complete report, use the download link in the sidebar.

 Buffalo Creek Reservoir is a 1,577-acre impoundment located on the North Fork of Buffalo Creek in the Red River Basin approximately 20 miles west of Wichita Falls.
-It has a primarily rocky shoreline with flooded terrestrial habitat.
-Aquatic vegetation has recently become established.
+At full pool, it has a primarily rocky shoreline.
 Buffalo Creek water can be turbid at times.

-Conduct general monitoring with trap netting, gill netting, and electrofishing surveys in 2014-2015.
-Continue habitat improvement along the dam by annually placing brush piles and half-felling trees beside the dam when reservoir elevation is adequate.
+Conduct general monitoring with trap netting, gill netting, and electrofishing surveys in 2016-2017.
+Continue habitat improvement along the dam by placing brush piles and half-felling trees beside the dam when reservoir elevation is adequate.